brainstormforce/contacts-in-mautic/readme.txt

 === Contacts in Mautic ===
-Contributors: brainstormforce
+Contributors: pratikchaskar
 Tags: mautic, contacts, api, count, email
 Requires at least: 4.1
-Stable tag: 1.0.6
+Stable tag: 1.0.7
-Tested up to: 5.9
+Tested up to: 6.1

 Display your Mautic Contacts count on your website